Ascent of Kilimanjaro by the Lemosho route

 Thanks to its lower elevation and less steep slopes, the Lemosho route gives climbers a high success rate.

-Despite its many points of view, a very pleasant vegetation, less arid, a small number of climbers take this route.
+Despite its many points of view, a very pleasant and less arid vegetation, a small number of hikers take this route.
 It is also the best path to see blue and colobus monkeys.

-If you like to enjoy, take your time, this way is for you.
-Thanks to it, the Tanzanian "Pole Pole" will all make sense!
+If you like to enjoy, to take your time, this way is for you.
+Thanks to it, the Tanzanian "Pole Pole" (slowly, slowly) will all make sense!

 Program